OilProducts/wanderforge/README.md

 ./build/wanderforge
 ```

-This prints detected Vulkan devices.
+This opens a window; if shader tools (`glslc` or `glslangValidator`) are available, it draws a simple triangle.
+Otherwise it clears the background.
 Build with `-DCMAKE_BUILD_TYPE=Debug` to try enabling validation layers (if installed).

 ### Notes